HostNation/hostnation/stories/many-mountains-and-valleys.md

 ![](/assets/image2.png)

-*No matter where we come from, look like or what language we speak, inside we are all the same and yearn for the same things – that is to feel safe and to be treated with dignity as human beings.*
+No matter where we come from, look like or what language we speak, inside we are all the same and yearn for the same things – that is to feel safe and to be treated with dignity as human beings.

-*We all have the same emotions, feelings and only want for our family to be in a safe place, just like you.
+We all have the same emotions, feelings and only want for our family to be in a safe place, just like you.
 People forget that we are human too, just like you.
-There is no alien, foreigner and no-one is illegal, there is only one race: the human race…*
+There is no alien, foreigner and no-one is illegal, there is only one race: the human race…

-*One can’t begin to ever understand what it is like, unless you have been through the journey.
+One can’t begin to ever understand what it is like, unless you have been through the journey.
 One doesn’t choose to be a refugee, it is not who you are nor a lifestyle choice.
-It is something that happens to you.*
+It is something that happens to you.

-*God forbid you ever had to walk a mile in their shoes ‘cause then you really might know what it’s like to have to choose, what it’s like to lose it all.*
+God forbid you ever had to walk a mile in their shoes ‘cause then you really might know what it’s like to have to choose, what it’s like to lose it all.

-*The only thing I could take were my ideas: art, painting.
-It was therapeutic, a great relief and escapism from the horrors of being in a war zone, the trauma that was playing in my head, or my uninvited friend PTSD who visits me frequently while being street homeless.*
+The only thing I could take were my ideas: art, painting.
+It was therapeutic, a great relief and escapism from the horrors of being in a war zone, the trauma that was playing in my head, or my uninvited friend PTSD who visits me frequently while being street homeless.

-*Painting in my tent while waiting for the painting to dry and the rain to stop.
-Which one will be first?*
+Painting in my tent while waiting for the painting to dry and the rain to stop.
+Which one will be first?

-*It has given me the strength and courage to find a new life to live for.
+It has given me the strength and courage to find a new life to live for.
 By expressing myself in this way it has given me a voice, given me hope to look forward...
-I hope this will inspire, motivate and empower others  to use their voice.*</strong></em>
+I hope this will inspire, motivate and empower others  to use their voice.

 ![](/assets/image3.png)